ItsMuhammadBilal/omnifood/README.md

 Omnifood

-Made with love from a beginner for the beginners./n The name of the website is omnifood./n
+Made with love from a beginner for the beginners.

+The name of the website is omnifood.

 This website is hosted on the netlify web hosting service.